 - Don’t forget the details.
 In the final application, it is important to have the details of your project in place.
 Where and when will it occur?
 Who are the partners and advisors?

 - Define terms.
-Remember, MHC’s grant review committee may not be familiar with your organization or community.
+Remember, MH’s grant review committee may not be familiar with your organization or community.
 Make sure you define key terms or acronyms that are important to your project.
 Once you determine the language you’ll use to describe your work and project, keep it standardized throughout the application.

 - Include letters of support.
 Will you be collaborating with another organization on your project?
 If so, make sure to include a letter(s) of support.
-Detailed letters of support will speak to the significance of your project and help MHC’s review committee understand the value and depth of the partnership.
+Detailed letters of support will speak to the significance of your project and help MH’s review committee understand the value and depth of the partnership.

 - Connect your budget.
 Sometimes it’s easy to leave out items you need funding for from your narrative or include items in your narrative that don’t correspond to the budget you provided.
 This can cause confusion for grant reviewers, so don’t forget to align the expenses in the budget with your project’s narrative description.